charleswvs/charleswvs/README.md

 ### Hi there 👋 my name is Charles, I am a FullStack Web Developer, always looking for challenges

 - 🔭 I’m currently working at <a href="https://paypal.com">PayPal</a>.
-- 🌱 I’m currently learning DDD, SOLID and everything else on how to build great longterm projects
+- 🌱 I’m currently learning DDD, SOLID and scalability else on how to build great longterm projects
 - 🤔 I’m looking for help with Project Architecture
 - 📫 How to reach me:
   <p>